 Thanksgiving is a time when families unite to give thanks for our blessings and eat too much.
 But we can’t always be with the people we love on this special day.
 Your family may be out of town and you can’t visit them this year.
 You may alternate where holidays are spent— “One year with your family and the next with mine.”
 You may be divorced and your child is spending Thanksgiving with your ex.
 Maybe you are celebrating this special day with your family but a special someone you’re grateful for will not be with you.
 Or perhaps your employees deserve a big “thanks” for all they do at work.

-Here are three Thanksgiving traditions meant to strengthen relationships and express gratitude for the important people in your life … without affecting your waist line.
+Here are three Thanksgiving traditions meant to strengthen relationships and express gratitude for the important people in your life … without affecting your waistline.

 1. Send a postcard

 Nowadays, people have so many forms of communication available.
 Cell phones and computers make it easier than ever to stay in touch.
 Yet sending a postcard is special.
 For one, we are not used to receiving cards in the mail anymore so when we do receive one, it’s a novelty.
 If that card happens to say something like “I’m so grateful to have you in my life,” it is a gift.
-A postcard requires a little more effort than a text message or an email, which make your person feel special.
+A postcard requires a little more effort than a text message or an email, which makes your person feel special.
 Finally, a postcard allows you to write things that may be hard to say in person.
 Writing something loving on a postcard makes connecting easier.
 And they can keep it forever.

 2. Use cards as party favors